uboslinux/ubos-docs/sphinx/developers/app-howto.rst

 How to make an app available on UBOS
 ====================================

-If you have an app that you'd like to make available to UBOS users, here is the steps you need to take:
+If you have an app that you'd like to make available to UBOS users, you need to take the following steps:

 #.
 Say "Hi" on the `mailing list or on IRC </contact/>`_.
 We don't bite, and might even be
    helpful!